 The Teaching English as a Foreign Language certificate is meant to cover the basics for future EFL teachers including a required teaching experience by taking FLG 375.
 It is also an option for those who do not have the time to complete the TEFL minor in their existing programs or for non-traditional students.

 What is the difference between TESOL and TEFL?

-Aside from the acronym difference, professionals in the field use the distinction between second language environments (where English is spoken in the community outside of the classroom), and foreign language environments (which the students' native language is spoken outside of the classroom).
+Aside from the acronym difference, professionals in the field use the distinction between second language environments, where English is spoken in the community outside of the classroom, and foreign language environments, where the students' native language is spoken outside of the classroom.
 For your academic purposes, this distinction explains whether you want to teach in the U.S. (a second language environment) with a state of Wisconsin license (TESOL) or if you want to teach overseas in Japan, China, Mexico, Poland, Romania or Korea (TEFL).